Grzegorz-GG/DWH-and-BI/README.md

 <br>

-<p aling="justify">Hash keys are hold in dim_equipment_group.
+<p align = "justify">Hash keys are hold in dim_equipment_group.
 Data warehouse tables dim_equipment_group and dim_equipment_bridge are provided to avoid many to many relationship.
 Date table dim_date (not shown above) is populated directly from a SQL script.</p>

 ### Tableau dashboards